scai16/Wargame-Writeups/OverTheWire/Natas.md

 Alright, so we have another SQL challenge, but this time, it looks like the `echo` lines are commented out.
 We no longer have an output to determine whether our query was `true` or `false`.
 However, this doesn't mean we're out of luck just yet.

-We can take advantage of MySQL's [`SLEEP`](https://dev.mysql.com/doc/internals/en/sleep.html) command, which allows us to do a timing attack on SQL.
+We can take advantage of MySQL's [`SLEEP`](https://dev.mysql.com/doc/internals/en/sleep.html) command, which allows us to do a time-based blind SQLi.

 [Asyncio](files/natas/natas17_async.py)\
 [Without Asyncio](files/natas/natas17.py):